BlackNellore/MaxProfitFeeding/README.md

 # MaxProfitFeeding
 Diet optimization model for beef cattle based on "Nutritional Requirements for Beef Cattle" 8th Ed.
 (NASEM, 2016).

+This model requires only the available feedstuff and animal's characteristics to compute a maximum profit diet.
+We use feestuff properties from NASEM (2016).
+This work is based on a theoretical framework and in no way replace an appropriate nutritional analysis.
+Thus, we do not hold any responsibility for applications of this work in livestock.
+Always consult a veterinary before changing the feed composition for your herd.

+This model is part of a PhD project at the University of Edinburgh and a thematic project funded by FAPESP.

+####References
+FAPESP project Title: "Sugarcane - Livestock Integration: Modeling and Optimization", FAPESP Project Number:  2017/11523-5

 NASEM - National Academies of Sciences, Engineering, and Medicine 2016.
 Nutrient Requirements of Beef Cattle, 8th Revised Edition.
 National Academies Press, Washington, D.C.